ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 a medium of exchange, and a unit of account.

 A unit of account is something that is useful to measure the value (or cost) of other items.
-In the same way we inches to measure length, we use a currency, (like dollars) to measure value.
+In the same way we use inches to measure length, we use a money, (like dollars) to measure value.

 A medium of exchange is something that is useful in trade.
 I write software and eat bananas.
-It's hard to trade grapes for software labor, so instead I trade my labor for money, which I can then trade for bananas.
+It's hard to trade bananas for software labor, so instead I trade my labor for money, which I can then trade for bananas.

 A store of value is something that is useful because it can be saved and